Key Point #1. Failure Analysis is beneficial to us.

-Can these possible causes be an actual cause?
+Can these possible causes be an actual?
 Absolutely.
-The problems listed above were what happens when proper failure analysis is not done.
+The problems listed above are what happens when proper failure analysis is not done.
 Proper analysis is needed to determine the actual, rather than desirable cause of failure.
 However,…

 Key Point #4.
 Failure Rarely Only has One Cause.

 I love watching Air Crash Investigation (and similar shows).
-It is often discovered that there was a chain of seemingly unrelated events that lead to failure.
+It is often discovered that there was a chain of seemingly unrelated events that led to failure.
 They understand that finding “a cause” does not mean that one has found “the entire set of causes”.
 We learn from finding the whole picture rather than finding one thing or person to blame.

 Key Point #5.
 Labeling the Failure is NOT Addressing It.

 The book of James describes a person looking in the mirror and walking away forgetting what he saw.
 Analyzing a failure is the same thing.
 Just discovering the problem is useless unless it is remembered and dealt with.